gwagner/valewood.org/site/content/blog/how-to-ssh-into-a-k8s-pod.md

     -
         question: Can I use a tool like Ansible to manage SSH access to k8s pods?
-        answer: Yes, you can, but this is so far off the beaten path of how you should be managing a Kubernetes (k8s) cluster that I would highly recommend going back and reviewing all of your design decisions to ask yourself “Why??”
+        answer: Yes, you can, but this is so far off the beaten path of how you should be managing a Kubernetes (k8s) cluster that I would highly recommend going back and reviewing all of your design decisions to ask yourself "Why??"

 ---